microsoft/r-server-loan-credit-risk/data-scientist.md

 <h2>Visualize Results</h2>
 <hr />
 <div class="sql">
-The final scores reside in the table <code>Scores</code> of the <code>Loans</code> database.
+The score results are reside in the table <code>Scores</code> of the <code>Loans</code> database.
 The production data is in a new database, <code>Loans_Prod</code>, in the table <code>Scores_Prod</code>.
 The final step of this solution visualizes both predictions tables in PowerBI.
 </div>
 <div class="hdi">
-The final scores reside in the Hive table <code>Scores</code>.
-The production results are in the Hive tables <code>Scores_Prod</code> and <code>Merged_Prod</code>.
+The score results are in the Hive table <code>ScoresData</code> (testing set from the Development Stage), and <code>ScoresData_Prod</code> (data set from the Production stage).
 The final step of this solution visualizes predictions of both the test and productions results.
 </div>

 <p></p>